tightanium/tightanium.github.io/ps2_settings/ps2Settings.md

      - Base: `Hexadecimal`
 7. You should end up with two keys that look like this if done correctly:
    ![nagles](images/nagles.png)
-8. Restart your computer.
+8. Close the window and restart your computer.

 ---

 ### CPU Core Parking & System Power Plans

-CPU core parking is a CPU power optimization that downclocks your CPU cores when not under load to decrease heat and power consumption.
-It takes time for your cores to ramp back up to full speed and is the cause for lower and stuttery FPS performance.
+CPU core parking is a CPU power optimization that puts your CPU cores into a power saving state when not under load to decrease heat and power consumption.
+It takes time for your cores to ramp back up to full speed and is the most likely cause for lower and stuttery FPS performance.
 Disabling core parking will result in smoother and higher FPS performance at the cost of more heat and a higher base power consumption.

 There are a few programs out there that can disable CPU core parking.
-My favorite is [QuickCPU](https://coderbag.com/product/quickcpu) because it also provides extra controls over your system's power plan.
+My favorite is [QuickCPU](https://coderbag.com/product/quickcpu) because it also provides controls over your system's power plan among other things not pertinent to this guide.

 **Disable CPU Core Parking**